 Dock Policy for Dutch Island Homeowners Association Inc.

-Policy # 3 Amendment 1 -- 9/1/2019
+Effective- 9/1/2019

+The use of the dock is reserved for Dutch Island Homeowners Association members and their guests.
+The boat ramp is reserved for the use of registered boats of Dutch Island homeowners only.
+Boats not registered with Dutch Island shall not use or dock at the Dutch Island dock except for the temporary loading and unloading of passengers.

 No personal property of any kind can be stowed overnight on the dock.
 Such items will be removed and thrown away.

-All motorized boats must display a current (2019 Blue) Dutch Island Homeowners decal located on both port and starboard stern gunwales so as to be in plain sight.
+All motorized boats must display two current (2019 Blue) Dutch Island Homeowners decals.
+A decal shall be located on both port and starboard sides in readily and easily seen location.
+Decals shall not be covered while the boat is moored at the dock.
 Trailers will have decals on the front post.
 Decals will only be issued to residents after proof of ownership via registration and proof of insurance.

-Freedom Boat Club rented by residents must call Guard House to get a 3-day paper pass.
+Dutch island Home Owners Association Members having membership in Freedom Boat Club or similar clubs must call Guard House to get a 3-day paper pass to dock at the dock for longer than 30 minutes.

-The ramp and dock are reserved for Dutch Island HOA members only.

-The yellow strip mooring slots at the launch dock and the pickup /drop off area have a maximum of 30-minute parking.
+The “courtesy dock” is located adjacent to the ramp and is intended for temporary loading and unloading of boats.
+Overnight docking or docking for longer than one half hour at the “courtesy dock” is prohibited.
+The yellow striped mooring slot at the main dock is reserved for the temporary loading and unloading of passengers.
+Docking at the mooring slot for longer than 30 minutes is prohibited

 Crab Traps left overnight will be removed.

-No one under the age of 14 is permitted to be on the dock unless accompanied by an adult over the age of 18 who is a resident of Dutch Island.
-No Bicycles, skateboards, or vehicle of any kind are permitted on the dock.
-Paddles Boards, Floats, and Kayaks are considered acceptable on the dock for daytime only.
+No one under the age of 14 is permitted to be on the dock unless accompanied by an adult over the age of 18 unless a child between the ages of 12 and 14 possesses a valid boater education course completion certificate from a DNR approved course.

+No bicycles, skateboards, or vehicle of any kind are permitted on the dock.
+Paddles boards, floats, and kayaks are considered acceptable on the dock for daytime use only.
 Overnight they will be removed.
 They will not be docked in the water but rather pulled onto the dock itself during daylight hours.

 Swimming at the dock is at your own risk.
 Adults over 18 are required to supervise children.